Meet the Team

 My Name is Sierra or Si,

-I am the Senior Leader of BOTH Si-CPR LLC and OneLife CPR & First Aid LLC!
+I am oe of the Senior Leaders of BOTH Si-CPR LLC and OneLife CPR & First Aid LLC!
 I am excited to be part of an amazing movement in providing high-quality LiveSaving education for professionals, the general public, and their families.

 I have a diverse background in both animal and human medicine, in addition to being a first responder since 2010.
 Over my career, I have seen too many calls that could have had a more positive outcome, if, the first person on the scene (usually family or bystander), would have had the confidence and training to provide basic life-saving skills such as CPR or general first aid.